Ph.D., The University of Chicago, History, 2012

 B.A., Oberlin College, History (honors) and English, 2004

 International Baccalaureate, The Mahindra United World College of India, 2000

-Recent publications have appeared in The Indian Economic and Social History Review, History Compass, and Modern Asian Studies, Himal, and The Wire.
+Other publications have appeared in The Indian Economic and Social History Review, History Compass, Modern Asian Studies, Himal, and The Wire.
 They can be accessed at the following link:

 My next book-project is provisionally titled At Home in Europe: The Colonial Census and Subalternity in Modern India.
 Methodologically, a blend of social and intellectual history, the study will offer a fine-grained analysis of the means whereby the colonial censuses of late 19th and early-to-mid-20th century India were undertaken.
 Stemming from my fascination with the history of category and concept formation, I shall invite consideration of how and why variously marginalized communities appear to have engaged with great assiduity and care, with what much extant scholarship has rendered an exemplary process of epistemological violence wrought by colonial rule